 Is your question not listed below?
 Send us a message here and we'll get back to you

-We use NHS Business Services Authority's (BSA) Detailed Prescribing Information report from their Information Service Portal.
+We use the English prescribing dataset from the NHS Business Services Authority (BSA).
 The BSA have a release calendar for this dataset, although the data is sometimes released early.
 We aim to update OpenPrescribing by the Wednesday following the release date, but do try to update earlier if the BSA publish sooner.
 The data is two months behind, so for example January's prescribing data is published in March.

 If you use data or images from this site online or in a report, please link back to us.
 Your readers will then be able to see live updates to the data you are interested in, and explore other queries for themselves.